NCI-RBL/Dockers/docs/ISOMIR/init.md

 cd ISOMIR
 mkdir fastq_files
 ```
+Move all your experimental FastQ files in the fastq_files directory.

 ### Index

-You will need an Index directory for mapping.
+You will need an Index directory for mapping to rRNA, tRNA, snoRNA, miRNA, transcriptome, and mycoplasma.
 You can download this [Index](https://hpc.nih.gov/~RBL_NCI/Dockers/isomir/index.tar.gz) for hg38.
 Extract the downloaded directory :

 ```bash